 I made a lovely, fresh and tart Lemon Sour Cream Pie and a great twist on a spring favorite, Rhubarb Custard Pie.
 I decided to share the recipe for the latter since it’s a bit more unique combining a sweet rhubarb filling with the creamy texture of a custard.

 This Rhubarb Custard Pie begins with a rustic oat crumble crust.
-It's delicious and a great base for this pie, but beware, mine stuck pretty badly to the pie dish since it says not to grease it and yet you're pressing it quite firmly to the dish to get it to even out.
-Next time I would definitely try greasing it.
-Also, my pie dish was 9 1/2-inches wide instead of 9-inches (my 9-inch dish was being used the same day for the other pie I made!), so my pie was a touch shallow, but still delicious.
+It’s delicious and a great base for this pie, but beware, in the past I have made this pie in a Pyrex pie plate, and it stuck pretty badly to the pie dish since it says not to grease it and yet you’re pressing it quite firmly to the dish to get it to even out.
+I made it again in a ceramic pie plate (and lightly greased only the bottom just to be safe) and it did a lot better in terms of not sticking, but it took longer to bake than it did in the Pyrex.

 The rhubarb filling is so delicious!
 It’s thick, sweet, and just a bit tart.
 It’s so colorful and peeks out between the crust and custard when you slice up pieces.
 The rich and creamy custard atop the rhubarb filling kind of sandwiches it into the center of the pie.
 It’s really such a lovely surprise, especially for unsuspecting diners.

 I definitely plan on making this pie again (and perhaps even soon).
-Rhubarb season may be coming to an end, but I will happily find any excuse to make this pie for another occasion, and I recommend you do too.
+Rhubarb season may be winding down, but I will happily find any excuse to make this pie for another occasion, and I recommend you do too.

 Rhubard Custard Pie